hmbashar/Awesome-Addon-for-Elementor/README.md

 2. Does this work with any theme?

-    .bsolutely!
+    - absolutely!
 It will work with any theme where Elementor works but we'll recommended Hello Elementor theme.

 3. Do I need to use Elementor Pro version for this plugin? =